 that does and does not pay off.

-the market price I want the hedging price, and when the hedging price is lower than the market price, all the sudden I want the market price.
+the market price I want the hedging price, and when the hedging price is lower than the market price, all of a sudden I want the market price.

 For me this is a once in a lifetime risk that will never occur to me again.
-I would be willing to role the dice and see what happens.
+I would be willing to roll the dice and see what happens.

 In my lease which I have read dozens of times, it states that whatever price the oil company gets for a barrel of oil is the price I get per barrel of oil regardless if it is above or below market price.